j91k/sql-challenge/README.md

 Data Engineering: Create SQL table schemas for each CSV file, specifying data types, primary keys, foreign keys, and constraints.
 Import CSV data into corresponding SQL tables.

-Date Columns: Convert VARCHAR columns like birth_date and hire_date to DATE type after importing the data into SQL tables.
-This ensures consistency and allows for easier date-based analysis.

 ## **Data Analysis:**
 List employee details such as employee number, last name, first name, sex, and salary.
 Identify employees hired in 1986 and list their first name, last name, and hire date.